-Some people met iTunes error 50 when restoring or updating iPhone using iTunes.
+Some people met iTunes error 50 when restoring or updating the iPhone using iTunes.
 Also, apart from error code 50, you might get an iTunes error -50 which occurs when syncing your iPhone using iTunes.
-The problem may occur due to bad or lost internet connection, corrupted iTunes registry on Windows computer or firewall settings.
+The problem may occur due to the bad or lost internet connection, corrupted iTunes registry on Windows computer or firewall settings.
 In this article, we will cover the solutions of these two errors.
-Read the content below and hopefully you will be able to update, restore or sync your iPhone smoothly.
+Read the content below and hopefully, you will be able to update, restore or sync your iPhone smoothly.

-Use an iTunes Alternative
+Use An iTunes Alternative

 When receiving iTunes error 50 while restoring, updating or syncing your iPhone or iPad, we would recommend you to use an alternative to iTunes.